What the New 2023 Pay Transparency and Disclosure Laws Mean for Your Business

 November 15, 2022

-California and New York City are the latest regions in the U.S. to pass salary transparency legislation for job applicants.
+California and New York City are the latest regions in the U.S. to adhere to the recent regulatory updates and pass salary transparency legislation for job applicants.
 California’s SB 1162 and New York City’s Local Law 32 both require employers of a certain size (more than 15 employees in California and four or more employees in NYC) to provide wage ranges for job postings.

 California’s new legislation goes into effect on January 1, 2023, whereas the NYC rule became effective November 1, 2022.
 Many other states or cities in the U.S. require some form of pay transparency, including Colorado, Rhode Island and Washington.